-Before you can download audio content from a third-party provider, you must connect to a Wi-Fi network (Connecting to a Wi-Fi Network, page 97).
+Before you can download audio content from a third-party provider, you must connect to a Wi-Fi network (Connecting to a Wi-Fi Network, page 104).

-- 1 Hold DOWN from any screen to open the music controls. - 2 Hold MENU. - 3 Select Music Providers. - 4 Select a connected provider, or select Add Provider to add a music provider from the Connect IQ store. - 5 Select a playlist or other item to download to the watch. - 6 If necessary, press BACK until you are prompted to sync with the service.
+- 1 Hold DOWN from any screen to open the music controls. - 2 Hold MENU. - 3 Select Music Providers. - 4 Select a connected provider. - 5 Select a playlist or other item to download to the watch. - 6 If necessary, press BACK until you are prompted to sync with the service.